Bund für Umwelt und Naturschutz Deutschland

-Bund für Umwelt und Naturschutz Deutschland (/de/; BUND, /de/) is a German non-governmental organisation (NGO) dedicated to preserving nature and protecting the environment.
-The name means "German Federation for the Environment and Nature Conservation."
-Its subtitle Friends of the Earth Germany indicates that BUND is a member organisation of the international network Friends of the Earth (FoE).
+Bund für Umwelt und Naturschutz Deutschland (Note: /de/) (BUND) (Note: /de/) is a German non-governmental organisation dedicated to preserving nature and protecting the environment.
+The name means "German Federation for the Environment and Nature Conservation".
+Its subtitle Friends of the Earth Germany indicates that BUND is a member of the international network Friends of the Earth.

-BUND is one of 56 qualified consumer associations in Germany that are authorised to bring Musterfeststellungsklagen (Model declaratory actions) or Abhilfeklagen (Redress actions).
+BUND is one of 56 qualified consumer associations in Germany that are authorised to bring Musterfeststellungsklagen (model declaratory actions) or Abhilfeklagen (redress actions).